omar-diab/DL-Project-One/README.md

 - **Data augmentation** acts in input space,
 - **Adversarial training** regularizes through hard perturbed examples.

-This is why the repository is organized as a method comparison rather than a single benchmark race.
+This is why the repository is organized as a method comparison rather than as a single benchmark race.

 ---